Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 VSCode 1.9x

-Download and install the desktop app from the Bruno official site.
+Download and install the desktop app from the Bruno official website.

-For macOS, you can also install via Homebrew:
+On macOS, you can also install it via Homebrew:

 brew install bruno